prem-muthedath/timer/README.md

 I did these benchmarks on a Macbook Air mid-2012 running Java 1.7.
 This stuff is quite old, and I suspect the large variations in the data most likely stem from the behavior of the operating system under load.
 If I were to bet on what would be the accurate timings, I would go with the lower values reported.
-To reach statistically-valid conclusions on timings, you would need something like the Haskell library Criterion, but that is beyond scope here.
+However, for  statistically-valid conclusions on timings, you would need something like the Haskell library Criterion, but that is beyond scope here.

 ##### HOW TO RUN THE TIMING TESTS FROM A TERMINAL: